Welcome to our home!

 Shop Our Master Bedroom

 Last but not least is our guest bedroom.
-It’s a total bonus room for us as we didn’t know it existed until we viewed the apartment (the estate agents drawings were obviously incorrect).
+It’s a total bonus room for us as we didn’t know it existed until we viewed the apartment (the estate agent’s drawings were incorrect).

 Shop Our Guest Bedroom

 Although the apartment looks fine, there’s a deceptive amount of work that still needs doing.
 It’s already a great place to live and we can’t wait to make it even better.

 We’re so excited about our renovation and home improvement adventure and hope you join us for the ride!
 Just be warned – things could get messy!